pnnl/tesp/doc/TESP_DesignDoc.rst

 -  Install TESP: this may require administrator privileges on the target computer and supplemental downloads.
-It will be possible to develop new TEAgents and valuation scripts by modifying or developing Python code.
-Development in Java should also be possible.
+It will be possible to develop new TEAgents and valuation scripts by modifying or developing Python, Java or C++ code.

 -  Build TESP: in addition to the skill set for installing TESP, users should be familiar with configuring environments and using C/C++